Mokona/ExpressProjectTemplate/README.md

 It can be used for quick starting with a working environement.

-To pass the tests:
+To run the tests:

     npm test